Harvesting Machines: Transforming Modern Agriculture

 2. Fruit Harvesters

-Fruit harvesting machines are designed to handle delicate fruits like apples, pears, oranges, and berries.
-They use various techniques to ensure the fruits are picked without being damaged, including:
+Fruit harvesting machines handle delicate fruits like apples, pears, oranges, and berries.
+They use various techniques to pick the fruits without causing damage, including:

-- Mechanical Arms: Robotic arms are programmed to pick individual fruits with precision, mimicking human movements but with greater speed and consistency.
+- Mechanical arms pick individual fruits with precision, mimicking human movements but with greater speed and consistency.

 - Vibration Shakers: Machines designed for crops like olives or citrus use vibrating rods to shake the trees, causing ripe fruits to fall into collection nets.

-- Vacuum Systems: Some fruit harvesters use suction to gently pull fruits from trees, ensuring they are not bruised or damaged during collection.
+- Some fruit harvesters use suction to gently pull fruits from trees, preventing bruising or damage during collection.

 3. Root Crop Harvesters